tensorpack/tensorpack/.github/ISSUE_TEMPLATE/unexpected-problems---bugs.md

 Note that:

-  + You can install Tensorpack master by `pip install -U git+https://github.com/tensorpack/tensorpack.git` and see if your issue is already solved.
+  + You can install tensorpack master by `pip install -U git+https://github.com/tensorpack/tensorpack.git` and see if your issue is already solved.
   + If you're not using tensorpack under a normal command line shell (e.g., using an IDE or jupyter notebook), please retry under a normal command line shell.